In an era where big men were quite common, Sid Vicious managed to stand out. Immense in stature, the real-life Sid Eudy has the personality to match.

 Sid ended up leaving following WrestleMania 8 in 1992, a decision Vince McMahon wasn’t pleased about.

 Many wrestlers dream of headlining a WrestleMania, something Sid not only achieved at WrestleMania 8 but once again at WrestleMania 13.
 To Sid, this meant very little to him.
 He revealed a shocking fact that really truly displays his lack of passion for the business.

 “This is the deal, and I’m not exaggerating.
 I don’t even remember my first WrestleMania,” Sid Vicious revealed.

 Vince, who did not like Sid on a personal level, still saw him as an asset to the company and welcomed him back in 1995.
-Sid spent the majority of the year with the company until a serious neck injury left him sidelined resulting in him leaving the company again.
+Sid spent most of the year with the company until a serious neck injury left him sidelined, resulting in him leaving the company again.
 Sid was not as dominant in his ’95 reign with the company, a year that Sid refers to as a time he spent on the whipping post.

 Wrestling full time was not something Sid ever envisioned upon leaving WWF after his neck injury.
-Whilst Sid was recovering from the neck issue and working a new job as an advertising representative up in Fresno, California, he was still being paid by WWF thanks to an agreement he came up with upon his return to the company in early ’95, and with a bit of luck.
+Whilst Sid was recovering from the neck issue and working a new job as an advertising representative up in Fresno, California.
+He was still being paid by WWF thanks to an agreement he came up with upon returning to the company in early ’95, and with a bit of luck.
 He tells host Sean Mooney that WCW was conducted more like a business and that WWF was a mess when it came to payments.

 “At one time in the WWF, people didn’t get paid for a month at a time,” Sid had to say.